garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (3)
-      - | Specify the SQL to be executed by using query name as key.
+      - | Specify the SQL to be executed by using lookup name for the query as the key.
         | In the above example, the SQL to be executed has been specified by using ``"Order.findAllByStatusCode"`` as key.

  .. tip::